 Communication or other support do expected or required from the university during the externship:

-Universities must have an educational training contract on file with Boston Children's Hospital.
-Upon being offered an externship, students should put the clinical coordinator for the university in contact with our Specialty Audiologist for Clinical Education.
+Universities must have an educational training contract on file with Boston Children's Hospital prior to the start of the externship.
+Upon being offered an externship, students should put the clinical coordinator for the university in contact with our Specialty Audiologist for Education and Training.

 During the externship, communication with the university along with required evaluation forms will occur as needed and required.

-Resume Transcript Personal Review Phone interview Letter of request/intent Other Applicants must submit three Boston Children's Hospital recommendation forms in lieu of personal letters.
-The form can be found at:
+Letters of Recommendation Resume Transcript Personal Review Phone interview Letter of request/intent Other Applicants must submit three Boston Children's Hospital recommendation forms in lieu of personal letters.
+This form is available for download from the application website:

-It is recommended that at least one recommendation come from a clinical preceptor who can speak to your skills and experience in pediatrics.
+We recommend that at least one recommendation come from a clinical preceptor who can speak to your skills and experiences in pediatrics.

-Applicants must submit a maximum one page, single spaced response to the following: "Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally."
+Applicants must include a maximum one-page, single-spaced response to the following: "Describe a clinical situation that you have observed or participated in that will have a lasting impact on you professionally."

-Applicants who pass the initial review of their application materials will be scheduled for a video interview the week of October 7, 2019.
-Following the video interviews, a select group will be invited for an onsite interview on Friday October 18, 2019 (date fixed).
-It is anticipated that externship offers will be extended at the end of the October 18th interview day.
+Applicants who pass the initial review of their application materials will be scheduled for a video interview the week of September 21, 2020.
+Following the video interviews, a select group will be invited for a full day video interview on Monday September 28. (date fixed).
+It is anticipated that externship offers will be extended at the end of the September 28th interview day.

 Steps for the student/university to follow in the application process:

-Once the applicant has been offered and accepted the externship position, the university clinical coordinator should contact our Specialty Audiologist for Clinical Education to assure a training contract is either active or can be negotiated in advance of the extern's start date.
+Once the applicant has been offered and accepted the externship position, the university clinical coordinator should contact our Specialty Audiologist for Education & Training to assure a training contract is either active or can be negotiated in advance of the extern's start date.

 Contact Person: (preceptor, supervisor or extern coordinator)

-Boston Children's Hospital is a 404-bed comprehensive center for pediatric health care, recently named again as the Number One Pediatric Hospital by U.S. News and World Report.
+Boston Children's Hospital is a 415-bed comprehensive center for pediatric health care, recently named for the 7th straight year as the Number One Pediatric Hospital by U.S. News and World Report.
 As one of the largest pediatric medical centers in the United States, Children's offers a complete range of health care services for children from birth through 21 years of age.
 We have approximately 25,000 inpatient admissions each year and our 200+ specialized clinical programs schedule 557,000 visits annually.